yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/login.md

 var callback = function (code, response) {}
 ```

-If login succeeds, the result `code` will be `plugin.FacebookAgent.CODE_SUCCEED` and `response` will contain access token and permissions granted; otherwise, it will indicate the error code with an error message as the `response` parameter.
+If login succeeds, `code` is `plugin.FacebookAgent.CODE_SUCCEED` and `response` contains access token and permissions granted; otherwise, `code` is the error code and `response` is a JSON containing error message.

 When login succeeds, here is the example of the `response` object: